HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/iq/installation/backend/validation.md

 ## Step 6: Test End-to-End Functionality

-1. Open the HCL Doc IQ chatbot interface in your DX environment
+1. Open the HCL IQ user interface in your DX environment
 2. Submit a test query (e.g., "What is HCL Digital Experience?")
 3. Verify that:
     - **The WebSocket connection is established**